Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Across the Iskar River are Haidhausen and East Munich.
 These two areas are amongst the oldest in the city.
 They have stunning architecture and a plethora of thriving restaurants and family-friendly attractions.

 Still not sure where to stay in Munich?
-Don’t worry, we’ve got you covered.
+Don’t worry, I’ve got you covered.

 5 Best Areas to Stay in Munich